10 Interesting Facts to Expect When You Take a Safari to Uganda, The Pearl of Africa

-Mobile money is transaction that is done via mobile phones.
-Money is moved between mobile phones or converted from mobile phones to cash and vice versa through the numerous mobile money kiosks.
+Mobile money transaction is done via mobile phones.
+The money is converted from mobiles to cash and vice versa through the numerous mobile money kiosks.

 3. Chinese Tech and Infrastructure Rule

 Besides the pirate status, Uganda is also a dumping ground of cheap and fake Chinese products.
-From laptop batteries to sandals, make sure not to get a raw deal when you walk into Indian shops for accessories and jewelry.
+They range from laptop batteries to sandals.
+You may easily get a raw deal when you walk into Indian shops for accessories and jewellery.